Alex-450/Portfolio-Site-in-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Converrted to next.js by following [Migrating from create-react-app](https://nextjs.org/docs/app/guides/migrating/from-create-react-app).

-In order to run the project, clone the repository and run `npm start` from the project directory.
+In order to run the project, clone the repository and run `yarn run dev` from the project directory.
 This will open the app in development mode.

-You can also run the project from the project directory using `yarn start`.